 I have been posting here at madisonian.net on and off since 2004, much of that time with the assistance of a number of law professor colleagues.
 As the website re-emerges (late 2016 and 2017) from its most recent hibernation, the material appearing here will be eclectic.
 Some has to do with “governance,” the label that I’ve given the site in early 2020.
-“Governance” is a catch-all word that’s meant to capture my general interest collaborative problem-solving, in systems, ecologies, and institutions.
-Governance is implemented via law, rules, customs, norms, practices.
-How, when, and why does that work well?
+“Governance” is a catch-all word that captures my general interest in collaborative problem-solving in systems, ecologies, and institutions.
+Governance is implemented among groups via law, rules, customs, norms, and practices.
+How, when, and why does governance work well?
 Poorly?

 My take on Pittsburgh is informed by the fact that I’ve lived in Western Pennsylvania for 20 years, but I was raised (literally) and grew up (professionally) in what is now called Silicon Valley.
 My family home is in Menlo Park; for several years I practiced law in what passes for downtown Palo Alto.
 The cognitive disconnect between SV-oriented law, business, and culture, on the one hand, and Pittsburgh-themed law, business, and culture, on the other hand, were and are striking to me.